Greater-London-Authority/highstreets/highstreets/docs/datawriter.md

         logging.error(f"Error while loading data to CSV: {e}")
 ```
 ## Checking Table Existence
 The `table_exists` method checks whether a given table exists in the PostgreSQL database.
 It returns `True` if the table exists, and `False` otherwise.
+It acts as an interface to check the existence of a table within the PostgreSQL database.
+This verification is crucial before attempting data appending operations, preventing potential errors or data loss due to mismatches between table names and existing data structures.

 ```python
 def table_exists(self, table_name):
     return self.engine.dialect.has_table(self.engine.connect(), table_name)
 ```
 ## Appending Data to PostgreSQL
-The `append_data_to_postgres` method appends data to an existing table in the PostgreSQL database.
-It performs several key steps, including filtering data based on the max date in the table and executing the appending process.
+The heart of the class lies in the `append_data_to_postgres` method.
+It systematically handles the appending of data to existing PostgreSQL tables.
+It begins by verifying the existence of the target table.
+If the table exists, it retrieves the maximum date from the table to establish a starting point for new data.
+The method then filters incoming data to include only rows with dates later than the maximum date in the table.
+This intelligent filtering prevents redundant data storage.

+If new data exists after filtering, the method appends the filtered data to the PostgreSQL table.
+This append operation ensures data continuity while maintaining the integrity of existing records.
+The method is designed to seamlessly integrate with different data categories, making it versatile and adaptable to our evolving data needs.

 ```python
 def append_data_to_postgres(self, data, table_name):